How Cancer Can Affect Your Mouth

 Protecting Your Mouth If You Have Cancer

-• Before Treatment – The best thing you can do for your mouth prior to cancer treatment is to practice good oral hygiene.
-This includes brushing your teeth regularly, flossing and avoiding things like excessive sugar or tobacco products.
+The best thing you can do for your mouth before cancer treatment is to practice good oral hygiene.
+This includes brushing your teeth regularly, flossing, and avoiding excessive sugar or tobacco products.

-• During Treatment – During treatment, be sure to continue the above tips, but also pay close attention to your mouth.
+During treatment, continue the above tips, but also pay close attention to your mouth.
 If you begin to notice sores or bleeding gums, let your cancer team know.
 They may be able to prescribe medication to protect against infection or monitor problems to ensure they don’t get worse.

-• After Treatment – Finally, after treatment care is the exact same as before treatment care, but you’ll also want to make an appointment with your dentist sooner rather than later.
-They’ll be able to ensure everything looks as it should and give you more tips in the event you’re still dealing with some lingering symptoms.
+After treatment care is the same as before treatment care, but make an appointment with your dentist sooner rather than later.
+They’ll be able to ensure everything looks as it should and give you more tips if you’re still dealing with lingering symptoms.

 Dr. Brooks has helped numerous patients care for their oral health while they fight a different battle against cancer, and he can be your resource if you need one.
 Reach out to his office today for more information.